Chicago/dev.cityofchicago.org/_posts/2019-08-23-city-owned-land-revision.md

 - city owned land
 - revision
 ---
 We have modified the [City-Owned Land Inventory](https://data.cityofchicago.org/d/aksk-kvfp) dataset to remove records with a status of "In Acquisition" from the dataset.
-These properties are not yet owned by the City of Chicago and were included in error.
+These properties are not yet owned by the City of Chicago and were included prematurely.